emezac/dawn/docs/PRD.md

 - **State Tracking:** Maintains current state of tasks and overall workflow.

 ### LLM Interface

 - Abstraction for sending prompts and receiving responses, handling function/tool calling logic.
 - Configurable for different providers/models.

 ### Tool Interface

 - Registry of tools with descriptions and executable functions in Python.
 - **Example Tool: Calculate**
   - **Function Signature**: `calculate(operation: str, a: float, b: float) -> float`
   - **Description**: Performs basic arithmetic operations (add, subtract, multiply, divide) on two numbers.
   - **Usage**: The tool is registered with the agent and can be called within a workflow to perform calculations.

+### Web Search Tool

+- **Purpose**: Allows models to search the web for the latest information before generating a response.
+- **Integration**: Configured in the `tools` array of an API request.
+The model can choose to use the web search based on the input prompt.
+- **Output**: Includes web search call details and message content with inline citations for URLs.
+- **Customization**: Supports user location specification and search context size adjustments.

 ### Observability

 - Logging hooks at key points (task start/end, state change, tool call, WMS decision) for detailed tracing.

 ## 6. Technical Approach